 - Acting in significant patent and trade mark litigation before the Federal Court and the Full Federal Court;

 - Acting in commercial litigation in areas such as misleading and deceptive conduct, passing off, and contractual disputes before the Federal Court and the Supreme Court;

 - Applying for and obtaining an urgent interlocutory injunction;

 - Advising on issues relating to branding, advertising, and confidential information.

 Jacqueline’s practice also includes non-contentious intellectual property matters.
 She has experience in drafting a wide range of IP contracts including IP licences, assignments, and confidentiality agreements.

-Before joining Spruson & Ferguson Lawyers, Jacqueline was a solicitor and a patent and trade marks attorney at a specialist IP firm in Melbourne.
+Before joining Spruson & Ferguson Lawyers, Jacqueline was a solicitor and a patent and trade mark attorney at a specialist IP firm in Melbourne.

-Jacqueline is a member of the Intellectual Property Society of Australia and New Zealand Inc., the Institute of Patent and Trade Mark Attorneys of Australia, the NSW Law Society and the Women Lawyers Association of NSW.
+Jacqueline is a member of the Intellectual Property Society of Australia and New Zealand, the Institute of Patent and Trade Mark Attorneys of Australia, the NSW Law Society, and the Women Lawyers Association of NSW.